Gigaspaces/xap-docs/site/content/xap/12.3/admin/web-management-dump.markdown

 ![dump3](/attachment_files/dump/dump-3.png)
 {{% /align %}}

-Select the desired options and click the  **Generate**  button.
+Select the required options and click **Generate**.

-* The "JVM Heap Dump" option determines wether a JVM heap dump should be generated for the JVMs.
+* The "JVM Heap Dump" option determines whether a JVM heap dump should be generated for the JVMs.
 It is recommended to choose this only on a specific host or GSC that a Java heap dump should be generated for.
-* The "Only Live Services Log Dump" determines if dump should include only services which are currently running, or also services which have been terminated (useful for trouble-shooting failover scenarios)
+* The "Only Live Services Log Dump" determines if the dump should include only services that are currently running, or also services that have been terminated (useful for troubleshooting failover scenarios).

 ## Generate Overview

-The "Generate Overview" will provide general information on the system deployment.
+The "Generate Overview" provides general information about the system deployment.
 This information is useful to quickly gather the system settings in production, for example when reporting a support case.

-When clicking on the Generate Overview option:
+When clicking on the **Generate Overview** option:

 {{% align center %}}
 ![WEB-UI5.png](/attachment_files/WEB-UI5.png)
 {{% /align %}}

-This will download a zip file containig an overview.txt file directly to the downloads folder.
+This downloads a zip file containing an overview.txt file directly to the Downloads folder.
-The dump overview structure will look like this:
+The dump overview structure looks like this:

 ```bash
 Overview